saadmalik200/guess-my-number-game/README.md

 ## Challenge

-- Take a look at the screenshots below.
+- Take a look at the screenshot below.

 - In this project we will build a game that is called **Guess my number**.